Demolishing the Wahhabi Rejection of Tawaswswul

 The Wahhabis declare any Muslim a disbeliever for contradicting their unwarranted innovations in our religion, and the way they ascribe to that person idolatry.
 They take, as a pretext for their declaration of disbelief, the seeking of help from the prophets and awliya’ and their use of the latter as a means to Allah (s.w.t.) and the visiting of their graves.
 The Wahhabis have rejected these practices, and claimed they are haram.

 The Wahhabis have made their rejection of the mustaghitsin, those seeking aid; the mutawaswswilin, those using persons as means of access to Allah (s.w.t.); and the za’irin, those visiting graves; especially intense.
 They consider them actual idolaters, and idol-worshippers.
 Indeed, they deem their status worse than the idolaters of old.
 The latter, they say, were idolaters only with respect to Divinity.
 As for the Muslim “idolaters”, meaning those who contradict them, they have associated a partner both to Divinity and to Lordship.
-They also say that the unbelievers in the time of the Messenger of Allah (s.a.w.) did not always practice idolatry, but they sometimes practiced polytheism and sometimes practiced monotheism, abandoning calling on prophets, and men of righteousness.
+They also say that the unbelievers in the time of the Messenger of Allah (s.a.w.) did not always practice idolatry, but they sometimes practised polytheism and sometimes practised monotheism, abandoning calling on prophets, and men of righteousness.
 That is because when times were good, they prayed to them, and believed in them.
 But when disaster and difficulties struck, they abandoned them, worshipped Allah (s.w.t.) faithfully and sincerely, and recognised that the prophets and pious could do them neither good nor ill.

 The Wahhabis applied the Qur’anic verses Revealed, concerning the idolaters, to the monotheists of the ummah of Muhammad, and grasped on to these verses as a basis for declaring Muslims disbelievers.
 The verses are as follows: